sony/nnabla-nas/docs/source/tutorials/examples.rst

                -o log/classification/mobilenet/cifar10/train

-Note that, this time, we use the ``Training`` algorithm.
+Note that, this time, we use the ``Trainer`` algorithm.
 The retraining will take several hours.
 You can monitor the training from your TensorBoard.

 If you want to compare with the original implementation of MobileNetV2, just run::